arolla/koobing-kata/NOTES.md

-# 100: Search hotel
+# 100: Search hotel when no one is available

 ## Purpose

-You'll write your first end-point to search hotels with available rooms.
+You'll write an end-point to search hotels with available rooms.\
+In this user story, no hotel is found.

 ## Input
 GET method to /api/v1/search